sricharan200/CPSC-8710/README.md

 b.)
 Choose a name for your repository.
 And choose the access, whether it is public or private.
 This project is public.

 c.)
 Add a readme file and click on Create a repository.
 Now, a new repository has been created.

+d.)
+We have cloned the repository using the URL provided.
+Then, we used git commit, add, and push to publish the all files to the repository.

 <h4>🎊Credits for third-party assets and code</h4>